Alumni Advisory Board

 Nathan Mistric Director Nathan Mistric '12, '21 is a Technical Account Manager with AWC Inc. in Port Arthur serving the local petrochemical and refining industries with engineered solutions to help their operations run safely and effectively.
 He and his wife Megan (Fournerat) ’12 live in Nederland with their 3 children: Forrest, Maverick and AnnMarie.
 While at Lamar University, Nathan was active with Sigma Nu Fraternity serving in multiple leadership roles and on the Student Service Fees Committee.
 After graduation he has continued to serve as the Chapter Advisor to the Fraternity and enjoys all events his children are involved in.

 Samon Tahir Director Samon Tahir '13, '15 is a Talent Acquisition Sourcer at Rimkus Consulting Group and Owner of Digital Couture Marketing Agency, which specializes in helping small business owners with their social media presence.
 She currently lives in Katy, Texas with her husband, Hammad, three children, Noah, Saif and Alayna, and Mini Golden Doodle, Teddy.
-During her time at LU, Samon served different roles on the executive boards for the following organizations: Kappa Delta Chi Sorority, Multicultural Greek Council, National Association for Advancement of Colored People (NAACP), and was also a Graduate Assistant at The STARS Tutoring Center while earning her M.B.A.
+During her time at LU, Samon served different roles on the executive boards for the following organizations: Kappa Delta Chi Sorority, Multicultural Greek Council, National Association for Advancement of Colored People (NAACP), and was also a Graduate Assistant at The STARS Tutoring Center while earning her MBA.
 She is very proud to be a Cardinal and owes much of her success to Lamar University!

 Lisa Topping Director Lisa Topping ’13, ’15 is the Business Intelligence Manager for EFL Trust, the charitable arm of the English Football League.
-She and her wife, Caleigh, reside in Preston, England.
+She and her wife, Caleigh, reside in Preston, England with their daughter Scarlett.
 Lisa was an LU Cardinal for the women’s soccer team from 2009-2013, a graduate assistant, and youth soccer coach for Gulf Coast Soccer Club.
 She continues to play in the 4 th tier of English Football for Chorley Women FC.
 Before returning to the UK, Lisa conducted research roles with Lamar University and worked at Spindletop Center.
 She fondly remembers her time at LU and now cheers on the athletics teams from across the pond.

 Submit Alumni Board Nominations